Interface Query

 • getHints

-Map<String,Object> getHints()
+@Nonnull Map<String,Object> getHints()

 Get the properties and hints and associated values that are in effect for the query instance.
+Modifying the contents of the returned map does not change the configuration in effect.

 Returns:

-query properties and hints
+a copy of the query properties and hints currently in effect

 Since: